pyexcel/pyexcel-libxlsxw/README.rst

 .. image:: https://readthedocs.org/projects/pyexcel-libxlsxw/badge/?version=latest
    :target: http://pyexcel-libxlsxw.readthedocs.org/en/latest/

-**pyexcel-libxlsxw** is a tiny wrapper library to write data in xlsx and xlsm fromat using xlsxwriter.
+**pyexcel-libxlsxw** is a tiny wrapper library to write data in xlsx and xlsm fromat using libxlsxwriter.
 You are likely to use it with `pyexcel <https://github.com/pyexcel/pyexcel>`__.

 Support the project
 ================================================================================